 Call for Applications to join Civil Society Advisory Body

 As committed to by the signatories to the Principles for Responsible Banking, UNEP FI is now establishing the Civil Society Advisory Body to support and advise signatories in implementing the Principles for Responsible Banking.
 All eligible organisations are invited to apply for a position on the Body.
-To do so, please carefully review section 3 of UNEP FI Banking Governance Framework, which details the mandate, composition and expectations of the body and please complete and return the application form to Oualid Rokneddine by latest December 15, 2020.
+To do so, please carefully review section 3 of UNEP FI Banking Governance Framework, which details the mandate, composition and expectations of the body and please complete and return the interactive application form to Oualid Rokneddine by latest December 15, 2020.

 Please get in touch with Oualid Rokneddine.

 What is the Civil Society Advisory Body?

 The Civil Society Advisory Body puts each signatory’s commitment to “proactively and responsibly consult, engage and partner with relevant stakeholders to achieve society’s goals” into practice at the collective level.
 It is a unique forum for meaningful and constructive engagement between the banking industry and wider civil society.
 It is a key mechanism to hold the community of Signatory banks accountable and ensure that they deliver on their commitments with ambition and transparency.

 What is the role of the Civil Society Advisory Body ?

 Members of this body will contribute to and support the effective implementation of the Principles for Responsible Banking by engaging with the Banking Board and the community of Signatory banks, providing inputs in regular progress evaluations and advising on strategy and framework revisions.
 For example, the Civil Society Advisory Body will: